Mewbi/Mewbi/i3/README.md

 ## Dependencies

 This configuration was made over a Debian 12.
-Since this distro has old package version in the official repository, you might be interested on compile some dependencies.
+Since this distro has old packages version in the official repository, you might be interested on compile some dependencies.

 - [i3](https://i3wm.org/) - Window tile manager
 - [picom](https://github.com/yshui/picom) - Required compile to be able to use animations